pytorch/pytorch/CONTRIBUTING.md

 #### Running `mypy`

 `mypy` is an optional static type checker for Python.
-We have multiple `mypy` configs for the PyTorch codebase that are automatically validated whenever the linter is run.
+We have multiple `mypy` configs for the PyTorch codebase that are automatically validated against whenever the linter is run.

 See [Guide for adding type annotations to PyTorch](https://github.com/pytorch/pytorch/wiki/Guide-for-adding-type-annotations-to-PyTorch)